Generally, webhooks are used to pass information to users triggered by certain events.

 SUCCESSFUL PAYMENTINVOICE.TRANSACTION_SUCCESSFULA successful payment by a customer

-FAILED PAYMENTINVOICE.TRANSACTION_FAILUREA failed attempt of payment by a customer
+FAILED PAYMENTINVOICE.TRANSACTION_FAILUREA failed attempt at payment by a customer

 Sample Message